bauglir/graduation-presentation/README.md

 ### Traditional Methods
 * What does it take to solve EL?
-* Exponential growth of optimization time in number of parameters
+* Exponential growth of optimization time in number of parameters (that has largely been solved though)
 * Require large number of signals, to obtain accurate density over that input space
 * Which in turn requires a lot of evaluations of L